techsenger/patternfx/README.md

 The `ComponentMediator` is implemented as a non-static inner class within the `Component`, which allows it to work with both the `View` and the `ViewModel` without violating MVVM principles.

-Working with a `Component` and `ComponentMediator` is one of the most challenging parts of using the platform for the following reasons:

-1. MVVM Gap.
-MVVM does not specify how child and derived components should be created, how their lifecycle should be managed, or how they should be composed.
-2. Architectural Conflict.
-According to MVVM, the `ViewModel` must not know about the `View`, yet the `ViewModel` may need to initiate the creation of new components (for example, opening a dialog) and their composition — which is impossible without interacting with the `View`.
-3. Implementation Complexity.
-Due to the two-layer structure of a component (`View` and `ViewModel`), each of them requires its own version of a `Component`, which doubles the complexity of the problem.
-In addition, naming becomes difficult, since names like `FooViewComponent` and `FooViewModelComponent` are hardly convenient to work with.
-4. Inheritance Challenges.
-Supporting component inheritance, where hierarchies of all classes of inherited components must be created: `ChildView` extends `ParentView`, `ChildViewModel` extends `ParentViewModel`, `ChildComponent` extends `ParentComponent` etc.

 Advantages of this approach:

 * Strict Separation.
 Using a `Component` together with a `Mediator` enforces a clear separation of layers according to